-For students of the Third Year taking Electrical Engineering or Computer Engineering Software Stream.
+For students of the Third Year taking Electrical Engineering

 EEE311B Signals and Systems

 At the end of this course, the student will be able to apply the basics of communications theory and the mathematical tools to simple analog and digital communications problems.
 Fourier analysis of signals, linear systems and filters, sampling theory, probability theory, random variables and random processes.